bitwalker/alpine-elixir-phoenix/README.md

 This Dockerfile provides everything you need to run your Phoenix application in Docker out of the box.

 It is based on my `alpine-erlang` image, and installs Elixir (1.10.4), Node.js (12.18.x), Hex and Rebar.
-It can handle compiling your Node and Elixir dependencies as part of it's build.
+It can handle compiling your Node and Elixir dependencies as part of its build.

 ## Usage